Let’s get one thing out of the way before we begin: this isn’t going to be one of those articles.

 But don’t date anyone who hits you with a sob story right away.
 It could be a good sign they’re looking for a financial arrangement.

-ThaiCupid is another major site, boasting a membership database of some 1.5 million.
+ThaiCupid is a major site, boasting a membership database of some 3 millions.

 The focus here is on foreign male/Thai female dating, although that’s far from the site’s only purpose.